-The United States provides support for the IHO-initiated project to develop a global database for crowdsourced bathymetry hosted by the IHO Data Centre for Digital Bathymetry (IHO DCDB).
+The United States provides support for the IHO-initiated project to develop a global database for crowdsourced bathymetry hosted by IHO DCDB.
 The IHO DCDB, co-located with NOAA's National Centers for Environmental Information (NCEI), is building the infrastructure necessary to provide archiving, discovery, display and retrieval of global crowdsourced bathymetry data from mariners around the world.
 The online database can be found at https://maps.ngdc.noaa.gov/viewers/iho_dcdb/.